Skip to product information

 Shipping calculated at checkout.

-The MRI CCTV Dual Camera System is a cutting-edge monitoring solution engineered to enhance visibility and safety during MRI procedures.
-Designed to integrate seamlessly with MRI equipment, this advanced system enables real-time patient observation with high-definition imaging that maintains exceptional performance in the magnetic resonance environment.
+The MRI CCTV Dual Camera System is a cutting-edge solution for enhancing safety and efficiency during MRI procedures.
 Its dual-camera design provides split-screen viewing of both the front and back of the MRI magnet, allowing healthcare professionals to monitor patients with precision and ensure quick responses when necessary.
-This system is ideal for clinics and hospitals, offering an unobtrusive setup with ceiling or wall-mounted fixed cameras and optional recording features for high-risk patient monitoring and enhanced security.
+Specifically engineered for seamless integration with other MRI products, the system delivers consistent operational performance, supporting improved patient care and streamlining workflows in even the most complex medical procedures.

 Overall Dimensions: